helianthus/helianthus.github.com/index.md

 - [Helianthus.bolanderi][]

-  A userscript / browser extension framework, orginially created for [Helianthus.annuus][], but can be used to build extensions for any kind of web sites as well.
+  A userscript / browser extension framework, originally created for [Helianthus.annuus][], but can be used to build extensions for any kind of web sites as well.

 - Some [random experiments](/experiments/)